gloryanislase/walmart-retail-analytics-validated/README.md

 ### 4️⃣ Branch-Level YoY Revenue Decline
 **Methodology:** Year-over-year revenue comparison per branch (2022 vs. 2023), with a minimum sample size flag (≥20 transactions/year) added to distinguish reliable signals from noise.

-**Findings:** Several branches show an apparent revenue decline, but most have very low annual transaction counts (often under 20), to distinguish potentially reliable signals from changes driven by very low transaction volume.
+**Findings:**Several branches show an apparent revenue decline, but most have very low annual transaction counts (often under 20).
+This makes the observed decline difficult to interpret reliably without additional data.

 **Insight:** Without this check, low-volume branches could have been misreported as operational "crises" based on a handful of transactions.